Gabriel Nicolae CÂRSTOIU, Public Dissertation of PhD Thesis

 - President: Professor Emeritus Dr. Eng.
 Vladimir-Ioan CREȚU (Politehnica University of Timisoara)

 - Professor Dr. Eng.
-Nicolae ȚĂPUȘ (Politehnica University of București)
+Nicolae ȚĂPUȘ (University Politehnica of Bucharest)

 - Professor Dr. Eng.
 Sergiu NEDEVSCHI (Technical University of Cluj-Napoca)